Beppu: Sports

+Beppu is also the destination of the “100km Walk”, an annual event where thousands of competitors walk overnight from Yukuhashi to Beppu.
+The 26th event was held on October 12-13, 2024.

 Beppu is home to the Oita Heat Devils basketball team.
 The team's season was canceled in 2011 due to the earthquake that struck Japan on March 11.

 International relations

 The city of Beppu has sister city relationships with the following locations.